arassp/RetroWeatherWidget/README.md

 ---

 ## Right-Click Menu
+Right-click the widget and select "custom skin actions" for the following options:
 | Option | Description |
 |---|---|
 | Refresh weather | Forces an immediate weather update |